What to do if you are behind with your rent

 It is important that we collect rent on time.
 For further information and advice on arrears, please read this information sheet.» What to do if you are in arrears

 Please try and avoid court action by speaking to us as soon as possible if you experiencing any problems with your rent payments.

-When Havebury applies for possession of your home, if you are not paying your rent, we have to pay a fee to the Court.
-This has increased from £250 to £325.
+When Havebury applies for possession of your home, if you are not paying your rent, we have to pay a fee to the Court. this is currently £325.
 We will be passing these costs onto you.

 Civil Legal Advice

 Help for people at risk of losing their home